Kyle7286/code-quiz/README.md

 ## About/Purpose ❔
 ---

-The purpose of this webpage assignment was to create a timed quiz utilizing javascript to dynamically create elements on the page which keeps a local storage of your high scores and displays them on the page.
+The purpose of this webpage assignment was to create a timed quiz game in which subtracts time for incorrect answers and stores your initials and score to local storage.
+This quiz was designed to take in a dynamic amount of questions and run thru each.
+The question order is randomly generated and the answers are shuffled so you cannot memorize where each correct answer is.

 ## Takeaways 🥡